-Furthermore, the Mission Control Software is designed to drive Falcon 8+ drones via flight planning, project management, and data handling.
+Furthermore, Mission Control Software is designed to drive Falcon 8+ drones via flight planning, project management, and data handling.
 It can enable the drone operators for creating 2D and 3D flight planning that can be purposeful in commercial surveys, mapping and inspection missions.
 There are advanced preset mapping modes for automated file planning.

 As for payload, there are three new kinds announced by Intel: for inspection, surveying, and mapping.
 Both the Imaging Payload and Dual Imaging Payload bear the 20 MP Sony UMC R10C camera and can deliver real-color, geo-referenced and time-stamped images.
 The Dual Imaging Payload features two cameras on one gimbal, offering simultaneous thermal imaging and RGB image capture.

 Intel’s Imaging Payload and Intel High-Resolution Imaging Payload will be available within the present quarter of the year.
 The Dual Imaging Payload will be available in the next quarter.

 By the help of RealSense Technology of the company and using the feature of obstacle avoidance, Falcon 8+ drones can detect as well as avoid potential obstacles.
 It even allows drones to maintain and hold a set of distance from any asset while inspecting.
 As a mission is carried out, objects get constantly identified in real-time, while a 3D depth map of the surrounding is ‘maintained in memory.’